Syria gravediggers have no time to wait for the dead

-AZAZ, Syria, Dec 30 (Reuters) - Gravediggers at the cemetery in the northern Syrian town of Azaz no longer wait for bombs to fall before they break the ground.
+AZAZ, Syria (Reuters) - Gravediggers at the cemetery in the northern Syrian town of Azaz no longer wait for bombs to fall before they break the ground.
 The dead come too fast.

 A war plane dropped two bombs that destroyed at least six houses on Saturday.
 Eleven people were killed, activists say.
 Some children were buried two to a grave to save space.